blimpio/ember-parse/README.md

+# DEPRECATED: Work on this has moved to [ember-parse-adapter](https://github.com/clintjhill/ember-parse-adapter/).

 # Parse for Ember.js

 This addon has all you need to use [Parse](https://parse.com/) in your Ember.js application.
 It includes an adapter and serializer to integrate with ember-data and a session service to provide authentication.